 Your surgeon will most likely give you a list of medications that you should avoid in the weeks leading up to your surgery.
 The list will include common, over-the-counter medicines such as aspirin and ibuprofen (it’s OK to continue to take acetaminophen, as needed), as well as certain herbal supplements and vitamins.

 Make sure you let the surgeon know about any medications you take on a regular basis, even if they don’t seem like they’d be a big deal.
-Some supplements interfere with your blood flow, which can increase your risk for complications.
-If you are on medicines that you can’t stop taking, you can discuss your options in greater detail with the surgeon.
+Some supplements interfere with your blood flow, which can increase your risk of complications.
+Be sure to discuss your options in greater detail with the surgeon.

 Although you will have a week or so off after your surgery, that won’t be the time when you’ll feel up to tackling big projects.
-Take care of any big “to dos” before surgery, especially if they are projects that will require a lot of physical exertion.
-For example, if you’re planning on spring cleaning, do it before surgery or wait for at least a month afterwards.
+Take care of any big “to-dos” before surgery, especially if they are projects that will require a lot of physical exertion.
+For example, if you’re planning on spring cleaning, do it before surgery or wait for at least a month afterward.

 Now is the time to call in some favors.
 You’ll want to have someone drive you to and from surgery.
 That person should ideally spend the first night with you, to make sure you’re OK and to help you get food, water, and other necessities.
 You might also want to find someone to handle basic chores around your house or to keep an eye on your children while you recover.

 Depending on your viewpoint, the idea of skipping exercise for about four weeks after rhinoplasty is either terrific or terrible.
 Exercise increases blood pressure, which can affect your healing and recovery.
-Plus, some exercises increase your risk for getting bumped in the nose.
-Do yourself a favor and wait until you get the all clear to exercise.
+Plus, some exercises increase your risk of getting bumped in the nose.
+Do yourself a favor and wait until you get the all-clear to exercise.